matique/rows_controller/README.md

 ### copy

-The method "copy" was added to the RowsController.
+The method "copy" was added to the RowsExtController.
 "copy" is like "new", however its attributes are initialized from an existing resource.
 The "id" of the cloned resource is set to nil.